MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2020/11/devtools.md

 <!-- Title: Copy response JSON in Network tool using the right-click menu  -->
 <!-- Subtitle:  The Network tool now has a more consistent UX.
 Easily copy the JSON response using the right-click menu.  -->

 In the **Network** tool, copy the property value of a network request using the new **Copy value** option.
 The property value is copied as a decoded JSON value.
-In previous versions of Microsoft Edge, you had to copy a value using one of the following actions.
+In previous versions of Microsoft Edge, you had to copy a value using one of the following actions:

 *  Highlight the entire text and copy it.
-*  Store the value as global variable, as applicable, and copy it from the DevTools [Console](../../../console/index.md).
+*  Store the value as global variable, as applicable, and copy it from the DevTools **Console**.

-To copy the property value to your clipboard, see [Copy formatted response JSON to the clipboard](../../../network/reference.md#copy-formatted-response-json-to-the-clipboard).
+To copy the property value to your clipboard, see [Copy formatted response JSON to the clipboard](../../../network/reference.md#copy-formatted-response-json-to-the-clipboard) in _Network features reference_.
 For the history of this feature in the Chromium open-source project, see Issue [1132084](https://crbug.com/1132084).

 Copying a property value in DevTools: